 This model comes with two buckets, all the hoses you need and casters for the bucket.
 The bucket can be permanently fastened to the vac, but the pros we talked to prefer to strap it on with a bungee so it can be easily separated for dumping.
 A 5-gallon bucket is a lot easier to carry outside to dump than a cumbersome vac canister.

 Nothing works better at cutting holes in drywall than a rotary tool.
 It’s also true that nothing fills a room with dust faster.
 Thankfully, RotoZip has figured out how to control that dust.
 Their RotoSaw with Dust Vault has an integrated dust collection system that reduces airborne dust by up to 90 percent.
 It also works on wood, cement board and tile, among other materials.

 Drywall sanding may be the single dustiest process in any remodeling project.
 While there’s no way to control all the dust, working with a low-dust joint compound will help.
 Low-dust mud is formulated to fall straight down to the ground instead of floating around.
 The downside is that low-dust mud is harder to sand than regular mud and can cost 60 percent more, so most pros use it only on smaller remodeling projects and put up with the mess on larger jobs.

 Nibble Away at Fiber Cement

-The dust created from cutting fiber cement siding with a circular saw is not only prodigious; it’s also hazardous to your health.
-If you have a thousand cuts to make, a circular saw is a necessary evil, but if you’re just making repairs or installing siding on a small addition, consider cutting with the TSF1 TurboShear made by Malco.
+The dust created from cutting fiber cement siding with a circular saw is not only prodigious; it's also hazardous to your health.
+If you have a thousand cuts to make, a circular saw is a necessary evil, but if you're just making repairs or installing siding on a small addition, consider cutting with the TSF1 TurboShear made by Malco.
 This shear attaches to most drills larger than 14.4 volts and creates very little dust as it chews its way through fiber cement siding.
-It also can cut curves!
+It can also cut curves!